-Squatting is when someone knowingly enters a residential building as a trespasser and lives there, or intends to live there.
+Squatting is when someone deliberately enters property without permission and lives there, or intends to live there.
 This is sometimes known as ‘adverse possession’.

-Although squatting a non-residential building or land isn’t in itself a crime, trespassers on non-residential property may be committing other crimes.
+Although squatting in non-residential building or land isn’t in itself a crime, it’s a crime to damage the property.

 It’s usually a crime not to leave land or property when you’re instructed to do so by: